gaultier/blog/how_to_make_your_own_static_site_generator.md

 Right now I do not (yet) generate the HTML for each article in parallel, because it's already plenty fast, but conceptually I could, since each article is fully independent from the others.

 Caching is I think a spectrum, some operations are so cheap and fast that caching them is not worth it.
 It can be taken to the extreme: [Salsa](https://salsa-rs.github.io/salsa/reference/algorithm.html#the-red-green-algorithm), [Buck](https://buck.build/concept/what_makes_buck_so_fast.html).
-In my experience, there is usually one main expensive operation, and adding a cache in front of that, which is just a map, is generally sufficient.
+In my experience, there is usually one main expensive operation in the system, and adding a cache in front of that, which is just a map, is generally sufficient.

 Finally, caching should not be a band-aid for general slowness.
 If some operation is unnecessarily slow, try to optimize it first, and ensure it is really needed.
 For example, I initially had the search index encoded as JSON, and it took ~600 ms to build and marshal it.
 I optimized it to only take ~10 ms. In the end, I realized I don't need a search index at all and removed all of this code.
 Do less, go faster.

-This suprised me: in many cases, we deal with data that's just not that big, and linear operations (array, linear scan), are often just fast enough, especially with SIMD and the prefetcher.
+This suprised me: in many cases, we deal with data that's just not that big, and linear operations (array, linear scan), are often just fast enough, especially with SIMD and the CPU prefetcher.

 ## Conclusion